Worried about your PhD Viva? Here are 6 tips to ease your mind

 Fact: Tricky questions might confuse you

-Although you might forget your answers and get confused during the viva, you will never go blank if you prepare well in advance.
+Although you might forget your answers and get confused during the viva, you will never go blank.
+Especially if you prepare well in advance.
 Go through different subjects of your PhD dissertation and practise answering predictable questions.
-Learn to answer different types of questions such as open, closed, applied, probing, specific and general.
+Practising how to answer different types of questions, such as open, closed, applied, probing, and specific questions, will help you be prepared.

 Myth: The examiner might misinterpret your answers

-Fact: Examiner will give you a chance to defend your work
+Fact: The Examiner will give you a chance to defend your work

-Examiners often get disappointed when students do not do justice to themselves and come with no strategies to defend their work during the viva.
-Experts advice to prepare short summaries of important topics of your thesis and make different strategies to present your key findings, arguments, methodology and conclusions.
-Also, know your strengths and weaknesses beforehand and do not hesitate from accepting your weaknesses.
+Examiners are often disappointed when students don’t do justice to themselves and come with no strategies to defend their work during the viva.
+Experts advise you to prepare short summaries of important topics of your thesis and make different strategies to present your key findings, arguments, methodology and conclusions.
+Also, know your strengths and weaknesses beforehand and do not hesitate to accept your weaknesses.

 Myth: You should be over-prepared